loginom/loginom-help-en-omegat/data/processors/transformation/java-script/input-tables.md

 // Getting the values array from the "CLASS" column let arrayOfColumnValues = Array.from(InputTable.Columns["CLASS"]);
-// Directing the values of the "CLASS" column arrayOfColumnValues.forEach((value, index) => {
+// Outputting the values of the "CLASS" column arrayOfColumnValues.forEach((value, index) => {
     console.log(index, ":", value);
 });

 // Reading the values from the input table using the Get method for (let i = 0, с = InputTable.RowCount; i < с; i++) {
-    // Directing the values of the column with 0 index console.log(`InputTable.Get(${i}, 0) = `, InputTable.Get(i, 0));
+    // Outputting the values of the column with 0 index console.log(`InputTable.Get(${i}, 0) = `, InputTable.Get(i, 0));
-    // Directing the values of the column with the "CLASS" name console.log(`InputTable.Get(${i}, "CLASS") = `, InputTable.Get(i, "CLASS"));
+    // Outputting the values of the column with the "CLASS" name console.log(`InputTable.Get(${i}, "CLASS") = `, InputTable.Get(i, "CLASS"));
 }